 However, Socrates' approach wasn't as easy to apply as I had assumed.
 And, even if you don't know much about his life, he did exactly what I intended to do throughout my college classes, but he did not make many friends in Athens (his home) by doing so.

-Socrates questioned everyone he met, including influential leaders and influencers in the Greek government, about what they believed to be true about concepts like Justice, the Good, Love, Virtue, etc., which ultimately led to his arrest, imprisonment, trial, and being sentenced to death by drinking hemlock.
+Socrates questioned everyone he met, including influential leaders and influencers in the Greek government, about what they believed to be true about concepts like Justice, the Good, Love, Virtue, etc., which led to his arrest, imprisonment, trial, and being sentenced to death by drinking hemlock.

 Essentially, he discovered or confirmed that people, particularly those in power, prefer the advantage of and comfort in taking things "as is" rather than analyzing what they stand behind and consider factual or correct.
 (See the book, The Trials of Socrates if you want the whole story and know why he accepted his fate with open arms.)

 When I look back on the chemistry course, I did not intentionally ask questions to undermine, embarrass, or frustrate the professor.
-You probably have known other students, coworkers, friends, and family members who question others for the sake of being, well, annoying and not out of a place of authenticity.
+You have known other students, coworkers, friends, and family members who question others for the sake of being, well, annoying and not out of a place of authenticity.